danhellem/azure-digital-twins-spa-getting-started/README.md

-# Code Examples for an Azure Digital Twins SPA
+# Code Examples for a Azure Digital Twins Single-page Application

 This repo contains several sample projects of examples on how to connect to Azure Digital Twins from a Single-page Application (SPA).